balannarcis96/MemEx/README.md

    }
    ...
    {
-    //some other scope allocate an array of TypeA auto Array = MemoryManager::AllocBuffer<TypeA>(64);
+    //some other scope allocate an array of size 64 of TypeA auto Array = MemoryManager::AllocBuffer<TypeA>(64);

     for(size_t i =0; i < 64; i++)